 Easy to pack

 Not durable on rocks

-Petzl’s Leopard FL Crampons are designed to be versatile for a wide range of outdoor cold weather activities, including mountaineering, backpacking, trekking, and hiking.
-These crampons are made with an aluminum construction, which makes them very lightweight and easy-to-wear.Read more
+Petzl’s Leopard FL Crampons are designed to be versatile for a wide range of outdoor cold-weather activities, including mountaineering, backpacking, trekking, and hiking.
+These crampons are made with aluminum construction, which makes them very lightweight and easy-to-wear.Read more

 Plus, Petzl’s Leopard FL Crampons are also made with ten points and use strap-on bindings so they can be worn with hiking boots, and they also give you a good traction and grip system to help prevent slips and other accidents that could create injury.
 These crampons feature Cord-Tec’s flexible linking system, which also helps make the crampons light and easy-to-fit if you need to pack them.

 Another aspect that makes these crampons super portable is the fact that you don’t need any tools to adjust them.
 They have a strap-in system that is highly adjustable and easy to use.

 Petzl’s Leopard FL Crampons will work well for those outdoor enthusiasts planning on taking longer trips since they are lightweight and easy to carry.
 Plus, they are durable, so you’ll get several seasons of use out of them.

 Grivel’s G20 Crampons weigh in at 28 ounces for the pair, giving you a lightweight option for technical and mixed ice climbing adventures during the winter weather.
 These crampons feature a laser-cut mono point to handle difficult terrain, helping you to increase your ability to easily climb uphill.Read more

 The Grivel G20 brings us a stainless steel front bale that effectively holds onto your boot.
 You’ll also find accents of stainless steel on the safety strap.
 The points themselves are made from Chromoly steel, providing durability and rust-resistance.